 - In cases where public interest is involved, the government or regulatory bodies can appoint directors.

-- This is common in government-owned corporations and financial institutions under regulatory oversight.
+- This is common in government-owned corporations and financial institutions that are subject to regulatory oversight.

 4. Appointment of Independent Directors